Not a fair legal system:

 Philip Morris tobacco company vs Australia

 Even if a government wins the case, defending it can take years and cost tens of millions of dollars.
 For example, tobacco companies lost their claim for compensation for Australia’s 2011 plain packaging legislation in Australia’s High Court.
 The US-based Philip Morris company did not accept this decision under Australian law.
-The company could not sue under the US-Australia FTA because that agreement had no ISDS clause.
+The company could not sue under the US-Australia FTA because the Howard government had not agreed to an ISDS clause in that agreement.
 The company found a Hong Kong-Australia investment agreement containing ISDS, shifted some assets to Hong Kong, claimed to be a Hong Kong company and sued the Australian Government, claiming billions in compensation.
 It took over four years and millions in legal fees for the tribunal to decide the threshold issue in December 2015 that Philip Morris was not a Hong Kong company.

 Although the tribunal in July 2017 eventually awarded a proportion of the legal and arbitration costs to Australia, the proportion and amount of the costs were blacked out in the tribunal’s cost decision.
 This is a failure of public accountability both by the tribunal and the Australian government, as taxpayers have a right to know the costs of defending ISDS cases.
 Community organisations called for the Australian government to reveal the costs.
-The government initially appealed an Australian Information Commissioner decision that it should reveal the costs, but finally revealed on July 2, 2018 that the legal costs were $39 million.
-The proportion of costs awarded to Australia has still not been revealed.
+The government initially appealed an Australian Information Commissioner decision that it should reveal the costs, but finally released records of invoices for legal services on July 2, 2018 that showed a total of $39 million.